By using this site, you are consenting to our use of cookies. To find out more visit our privacy policy.

 Application Cycle

-To be considered for a trustee position, APTA members must submit a consent form to APTA by Dec.
-31 of an odd-numbered year.
+Starting in 2026, to be considered for a PTPAC trustee position, APTA members must send a consent form through APTA's appointment platform, ACHIEVE, by the end of August.

-Forms are forwarded to the APTA Board of Directors for consideration at its March meeting in the following even-numbered year.
-New trustees officially start their positions on January 1 the following year.
+Applications are forwarded to the APTA Board of Directors for consideration in October.
+New trustees officially start their positions on January 1 of the following year.

-- Diversity in representation from geographic regions of the country.
+- Representation and diversity of geographic regions of the country;

 - Professionalism and leadership in organizational management.